July 30, 2024 11m read

 Like many things technology-related, CISOs are hesitant to link security investments to financial metrics.
 However, delaying a Zero Trust deployment can yield increased costs, or negative ROI over time that can be measured in increased data breaches, persistent security blind spots, inappropriate access to critical resources, and misuse of user and resource privileges, just to name a few.

 Cato SASE Cloud Approach: It is easy to appreciate the challenge of achieving ROI from Security projects.
 As mentioned, CISOs like CIOs are hesitant to link security investments to financial metrics.
 However, with an appropriate Zero Trust strategy, organizations will assure themselves enormous savings in IT effort and vendor support.
 Organizations deploying a Zero Trust solution based off a converged, cloud-native, global backboned SASE Cloud like Cato can expect more efficient cost structures while achieving greater performance.
-By converging critical security functions, including Zero Trust, into a single software stack within the Cato SASE Cloud, organizations are able to immediately retire expensive, non-scalable, maintenance-intensive VPN equipment.
+By converging critical security functions, including Zero Trust, into a single software stack within the Cato SASE Cloud, organizations can immediately retire expensive, non-scalable, maintenance-intensive VPN equipment.
 This approach delivers ease of deployment and simplistic management, while drastically reducing maintenance overhead and IT support costs.

 Achieving Your Organization’s Zero Trust Goals with Cato SASE Cloud